theuserge/TheUserge.github.io/deployment.md

 [![userge deploy](https://telegra.ph/file/18f15fcd5bc54161b2fbb.jpg)](https://www.youtube.com/watch?v=M4T_BJvFqkc "How to Setup Userge Userbot")

-**here's the tutorial video, you can follow this also for deploying userge but better follow the guide below :)**
+**Here's the tutorial video, you can follow this also for deploying userge but better follow the guide below :)**

 ### **Steps to Deploy:**